The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Speed: Different types of electric sanders have different variable speed controls.
 Control is the key to a smooth finish and variable speed is the most important aspect of control.
 Some sanders for wood give you selection switches and you can change it between a range to get a smooth finish.

-Dust collection: You can not avoid the dust creation while sanding.
-Nowadays, most of the electric sander comes with a built-in dust collecting bag or canister.
+Dust collection: You can not avoid dust while sanding.
+Nowadays, most electric sanders come with a built-in dust-collecting bag or canister.
 Some sanders for wood offer options with which you can connect your sander with your shop vacuum or external dust collection system.

-All sanders do not offer this option though but I recommend to buy one in which you will have this option.
-You can have your woodshop free from dust if you can buy one of those sanders connected with your vacuum cleaner.
+All sanders do not offer this option though but I recommend buying one in which you will have this option.

 Better hand grip: You have to find a sander which you can hold for a long period.
 As sanding is a difficult and lengthy job, you have to find a grip with which you can feel comfortable.
 There are lots of parameters you have to think about, such as hand size and hand strength.

 There is a variation in the width of the handgrip in different sanders where you will wrap your fingers.
 You have to notice how easily you can reach the on/off switch and how easily you can wrap your fingers on the grip.
-Till now no sander is made which is suitable for everyone’s handgrip.
+Till now no sander has been made which is suitable for all handgrips.
 So none can tell you which sander is good for your hand grip and which sander will make you feel comfortable.

-Long leash: There are lots of sanders that come with 12 feet or more long cords.
+Long leash: There are lots of sanders that come with 12-foot-long cords and some with even longer cords.
 Always choose a sander that comes with a long cord so that you don’t need to have an extension cord.
 Long cords help you to get from one end of a big frame to the other.

 Image of different types of sanders (collage)